Early Decision Options at Johns Hopkins

 You are not required to submit any additional materials.
 However, if you would like to, you may submit supplemental materials to your application file for review during the Regular Decision selection process.
 This information could be additional standardized test results, your senior year semester grades, additional letters of recommendation, an updated resume, or an additional written statement of your interest in Hopkins.

 I applied to the biomedical engineering major and was admitted Early Decision to the university.
 Have I also been admitted to the BME major?

-In your acceptance packet you should have received two official Johns Hopkins letters.
+On the decision portal, you should see two official Johns Hopkins letters.
 The first letter is from the Office of Undergraduate Admissions—this is your letter of acceptance to the university.
 The second letter is from the Whiting School of Engineering and is signed by the dean of the school—this letter discusses whether or not you were admitted specifically to the BME major.

 What are my options if I was not accepted into the BME major as an Early Decision applicant?

-Early Decision applicants who applied to but were not admitted to the BME major are released from the Early Decision contract to enroll at Johns Hopkins and may apply to other colleges but must make a decision about enrollment at Johns Hopkins University and return their Reply Form to the Office of Undergraduate Admissions by January 15.
-If you were not accepted to the BME program but still want to attend Johns Hopkins, you can enroll by submitting the Reply Form and enrollment deposit.
+Early Decision applicants who applied to but were not admitted to the BME major are released from the Early Decision contract to enroll at Hopkins and may apply to other colleges, but must make a decision about enrollment at Hopkins and return their Reply Form to the Office of Undergraduate Admissions by the Early Decision reply-by date.
+If you were not accepted to the BME program but still want to attend Hopkins, you can enroll by submitting the Reply Form and enrollment deposit.
 You do not need to select a new major at this time, but you should inform us of your academic interests when completing the Candidate Reply Form.
-All other majors and programs at Johns Hopkins are available to you.
-If you choose not to enroll, check the appropriate box on your Reply Form and your application will be withdrawn from Johns Hopkins University.
+All other majors and programs at Hopkins are available to you.
+If you choose not to enroll, check the appropriate box on your Reply Form and your application will be withdrawn from Hopkins .

 Can I get into BME during my sophomore year?